First-party data isn’t a trendy marketing buzzword that will fade in time. Not in the least.

 - Promote their products and services in a privacy-centric manner

 - Turn unknown visitors and top prospects into existing customers

-Many marketers would even say first-party data has long been the foundation of their most successful marketing programs — it’s just now finally (and justifiably) getting its rightful moment in the sun as the clear path forward for brands, considering what we now know about third-party data.
+Many marketers today would even say first-party data has long been the foundation of their most successful marketing programs.
+Now, it’s just finally (and justifiably) getting its rightful moment in the sun as the clear path forward for businesses.

 - Data you and your team acquire from your prospects and customers through your core channels: your website, app, social presence, email efforts, and ad campaigns